szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 **Django EAV vs Django JSONB on a group of 200K nodes and a warm database - Multiple EAV queries **
 ![alt text](https://github.com/szoupanos/aiida_experiments/blob/master/speedup_experiments/1.x_v2/graphs/attr_queries_300_warm_with_attr_ser.svg "")

-Data come from the following files:
+Input data can be found at the following files:
 - speed_tests_aiida_jsonb_small.txt (JSONB)
 - to be found for the EAV